JumpIfZero/public-wiki-and-bugs/commands/runscript.md

 ---
 title: RUNSCRIPT
-description: Runs script content by script name
+description: Runs script content by script name.
+Script is run to completion, this script will continue after.
 parent: Commands
 ---